fodare/Germany_lang_flashcard_APP/README.md

 # Germany_lang_flashcard_APP

-An andriod flash card app to help learn german.
+An android flash card app to help learn german.

 # ⚙️ How it works